Artist Residencies & Events in 2021

 Like the intricate patterns in lace, a community’s shared history is complex and fascinating.
-Lace has had a huge influence in Erewash’s past and continues to play an important role, with leading names in the design and manufacture of lace (such as Cluny Lace in Ilkeston and Neil Thorpe Lace Designs in Long Eaton) keeping Erewash firmly on the global lace map!
+Lace has had a huge influence in Erewash’s past and continues to play an important role, with leading names in the design and manufacture of lace keeping Erewash firmly on the global lace map!
 While neighbouring Nottingham’s involvement in the lace trade is more widely known, not everyone is aware of Erewash’s wonderful legacy of making Nottingham Lace but it’s something we really want to get people talking about – initiating conversations between generations before some of the personal stories behind the patterns are lost.
 Through art and creativity we can encourage people of all ages to explore, talk about & enjoy this captivating subject: lace may be delicate but it’s nonetheless a strong cornerstone of our local heritage.
-We have already been lucky enough get the ‘Legacy of Lace’ off the ground this has only been made possible thanks to public funding from the National Lottery through Arts Council England, Foundation Derbyshire, Erewash Borough Council & the Crowd funder campaign for which we are incredibly grateful.
-Additionally, the support of project partners; Erewash Museum, Long Eaton Art Room and Crafting Relationships has been vital to the progress we’ve already made with the project.
+The project has been made possible thanks to public funding from the National Lottery through Arts Council England, Foundation Derbyshire, Erewash Borough Council & a Crowd funder campaign for which we are incredibly grateful.
+Additionally, the support of project partners; Erewash Museum, Long Eaton Art Room and Crafting Relationships has been vital .

-The artists will be supported by project partners, Erewash Museum, starting with exploring the Museum's lace collections.
+The artists were supported by project partners, Erewash Museum, starting with exploring the Museum's lace collections.

 My artist’s practice centres on bobbin lacemaking and using traditional techniques for teaching and contemporary designs to develop work beyond the boundaries of tradition.
 I have been making bobbin lace for almost 30 years and find the history and traditions captivating and intriguing.